 Lots of companies have been running SharePoint systems for many years.
 Some have built up a lot of expertise, some even have dedicated support professionals and teams in place.
 Yet even for these very mature organizations, ‘governance’ can still be a bit of a mystery.

-Any company running SharePoint needs to think governance, and what it means to them.
+Any company running SharePoint needs to think about governance, and what it means to them.
 According to Microsoft the definition of governance is:

 “Governance is the set of policies, roles, responsibilities, and processes that control how an organization’s business divisions and IT teams work together to achieve its goals. “

 Failing to think about these things means a SharePoint portal can become disorganized, users can get confused, people don’t know where to go with questions, and there is no clear plan around the future direction of the system.